mumanchu/AS7331UVSensor/README.md

 UVA is the most common.
 UVA can penetrate the skin down to the middle layer (dermis).

 UVB is a shorter wavelength than UVA that can only penetrate the skin's top layer (epidermis).
 The atmosphere stops about 95% of UVB rays from reaching the surface, depending on the altitude.
 Treated glass or plastic also stops UVB rays.
-Stanford Medecine states: _UVB is 3 to 4 orders of magnitude (1,000 to 10,000 times) more potent than UVA_.
+Stanford Medecine states: _UVB is 3 to 4 orders of magnitude (1,000 to 10,000 times) more potent than UVA!_ (Q. If it only penetrates the epidermis, then why is it so dangerous?)

 Amost all UVC is stopped by the Earth's ozone layer and atmosphere.
 The only exposure humans get to UVC is from artificial sources, such as lasers or welding torches etc. UVC can cause skin burns, eye injury and blindness (see Disclaimer).

 ### Typical Maximum UVA Levels

-Natural Sunlight: Surface intensity for UVA around 365 nm is typically less than 0.006 W/cm² (6 mW/cm²). \
+**Natural Sunlight** : Surface intensity for UVA around 365 nm is typically less than 0.006 W/cm² (6 mW/cm²). \
-Industrial Inspection: Safe extended limits are commonly 0.005 W/cm² (5,000 µW/cm²), with some maximum limits capped at 0.01 W/cm² (10,000 µW/cm²). \
+**Industrial Inspection / UV Torch** : Safe extended limits are commonly 0.005 W/cm² (5,000 µW/cm²), with some maximum limits capped at 0.01 W/cm² (10,000 µW/cm²). \
-Industrial UV Curing Lamps: Specialized high-power meters can read intensive application outputs up to 30 W/cm².
+**Industrial UV Curing Lamps** : Specialized high-power meters can read intensive application outputs up to 30 W/cm² (30,000,000 µW/cm²).

 ## What is the UV Index?